tinuwalther/PSXiDiag/README.md

 ## Simple Class Diagram

-Create a simple Class Diagram from an object of VMware ESXiHost Inventory.
+Build a simple Class Diagram from an object of VMware ESXiHosts.

 ### Markdown Diagram